minneelyyyy/minneelyyyy/README.md

  - An sh inspired shell
  - a terminal calculator, with a graphing calculator
  - an internet file transfer program
+ - a cargo style build system for C projects
  - An x86-64 assembler
  - A programming language